apps1stonlinesolutions/slate/source/index.html.md

 ```

-> The above request success response for changed payment method is:
+> The above request success response for payment method change is:

 ```json
 {